mreishus/aoc/README.md

 implementing a VM, or knocking out some cellular automata doesn't really take much thinking anymore.

+This was the first year I organized differently, by making a single program that can run all days instead of a program for each day.
+I prefer it this way, even if each day is no longer stand-alone.
+It makes for easier code reuse, and it's extremely satisfying to run several days worth of solutions at once.

 I committed myself to doing all of the problems in Elixir.
 I thought it would be painful, but I started to prefer doing BFS in Elixir than say, Python, which I didn't expect at all!
 My functional programming chops definitely